ibm-cloud-docs/openshift/images.md

 10. For any subsequent images that you want to encrypt, you can either use the same public key to encrypt the images with Skopeo, or repeat these steps to use a different public and private key pair.

-If you later decide to disable the add-on, the `addon-image-key-syncrhonizer` daemon set is removed, but the `image-key-synchronizer` project and any secrets that you created in that project are not removed, and the container runtime can still use the secrets to run encrypted images.
+If you later decide to disable the add-on, the `addon-image-key-synchronizer` daemon set is removed, but the `image-key-synchronizer` project and any secrets that you created in that project are not removed, and the container runtime can still use the secrets to run encrypted images.
 If you want to remove the keys from your worker nodes as well, you must delete the corresponding secrets from the `image-key-synchronizer` project before you disable the add-on.
 {: note}

 For the list of changes for each Image Key Synchronizer add-on version, see the [{{site.data.keyword.cloud_notm}} Image Key Synchronizer add-on change log](/docs/openshift?topic=openshift-image-key-synchronizer-changelog).